w3c/echidna/DEVELOPMENT.md

 Service to download and install resources in the staging server.
 TAR file or link(pointing to Overview.html or manifest) are supported.

 ## ip-checker.js
-Check if ip making `curl` request is from GitHub Actions or Travis.
+Check if ip making `curl` request is from GitHub Actions.

 ## metadata
 Specberus.extractMetadata is called by Orchestrator, the task organizer to get metadata of the document.